amitojsingh366/minecraft-server-utilities/README.md

 ## How To Run
 - Download the latest release from [here](https://github.com/amitojsingh366/minecraft-discord-chat/releases)
-- Put it in your bukkit/spigot/paper server's plugin folder
+- Put it in your paper server's plugin folder
 - Run the server once to generate the config files
 - Configure the plugin using the generated config file *(Located at `.plugins/minecraftdiscordchat/config.json`)*

 # License
-minecarft-discord-chat is licensed under the MIT License
+minecarft-server-utilities is licensed under the MIT License

 # Contributing
 Find something that is lacking?
 Fork the project and pull request!